idoenkaer/Project-Underwhere-LiDAR/CONTRIBUTING.md

 # Contributing to Project Underwhere

 First off, thank you for considering contributing!
-This project is an ambitious concept, and your help is invaluable in making it a reality.
+This project is a community-driven, open-source initiative, and your help is invaluable in making our ambitious vision a reality.

 ## How to Contribute